 After the development of Anaerobic Digestion Model no. 1 (ADM1) by the International Water Association (IWA) task group, several slight modifications have been formulated and applied in kinetics modelling while little effort has been made to integrate the kinetic model into the CFD model.
 For example, Wu (2012) modelled an integrated mixing, heat transfer, and fermentation of an egg-shaped anaerobic digester, and showed the distribution of biomass, pH, temperature, mixing, and heat transfer affect methane yield.
 Gaden & Bibeau (2013) and Rezavand et al. (2019) suggested the implementation of ADM1 into the CFD model, but the stiffness of the kinetic model and solver efficiency proved to be challenging to apply the CFD-kinetic modelling extensively.
 Other authors like Donoso-Bravo et al. (2018) proposed the integration of ADM1 into a compartmental model intending to understand the spatial variation of soluble substrates, biomass, and pH.

 The findings of the AD CFD model hydrodynamics in the literature show that the velocity distribution decreases with increasing total suspended solids (TSS), hence reducing system performance.
-However, data collected from 2015 to 2017 from a full-scale anaerobic digester in Breda, the Netherlands, indicates that the digester was normally operating at sludge TSS ranging from 3 to 10% and at constant mixing speed.
+However, data collected from 2015 to 2017 from a full-scale anaerobic digester in Breda, The Netherlands, indicate that the digester was normally operating at sludge TSS ranging from 3 to 10% and at constant mixing speed.
 These two contradicting cases suggest that there are knowledge gaps in currently used models that study AD mixing.
 We hypothesize that the CFD hydrodynamic models alone cannot predict the mixing of AD accurately since the effects of (molecular and turbulent) diffusion and biogas bubbles are ignored.
 Moreover, velocity is not a good descriptor of mixing homogeneity since minimum velocity required to produce uniform mixing is still unknown.
 Understanding the effect of diffusion-induced transport on AD mixing and describing the homogeneity of AD in terms of concentration distribution are hence the aim of this work.

 This work has two sections.
 The first section deals with the CFD hydrodynamics modelling of AD.
 In this section, the homogeneity of AD mixing is described based on velocity distribution.
 Subsequently, user defined scalar (UDS) transport equations are implemented over the converged and frozen hydrodynamic model in the second section.
 Part of the ADM1 model is implemented as UDS to simulate concentrations and to allow the effect of diffusion-induced transport to be included.
 We restricted this to hydrolysis of carbohydrate, protein, and lipids to soluble sugar, amino acids, and long-chain fatty acids (LCFAs), respectively, and growth of biomass, which degrades the hydrolysis products.